kitten-science/kitten-scientists/DEVELOPMENT.md

 1. Make sure to also update the `README.md` to point the bookmarklet to the new script.

+1. Make sure to also update the `packages/documentation/installation.md` to point to the latest version number.

 1. Make sure to also update the `.github/bug_report.yml` to mention the latest version number.